joannahard/Genome_Biology_2019/README.md

 source deactivate j_frisen_1602

-and you will return t your standard terminal environment.
+and you will return to your standard terminal environment.

-### The snakemake file
+### The snakemake files

+There are three separate pipelines:

+- The main pipeline, defined in `Snakefile` in the main/base directory perform read-mapping, QC and initial variant-calling of sc data.
+- The second pipeline, defined in `pipeline_lira/Snakefile` describes how LiRA analyses were run
+- The last pipeline, defined in `pipeline_simulation/Snakefile` performs a simulation study, generating synthetic sc data based on observed bulk data, runs Conbase, Monovar, LiRA, and SCcaller variant calling on this data and summarizes the results.
+NB!
+The variant calling programs are not installed automatically and their location needs to be given in the file `config_pipeline.yaml`.